elavallee13/Logo_Nebula/README.md

 ## How to Contribute

-I contribute the help for this project to my professors and TA’s that assist us with the needed information to help us complete assignments.
+I contribute help for this project to my professors and TAs that assist us with the needed information to help us complete assignments.

 ## Tests